eliaranita1/project1/README.md

 ## Project Overview

-Introduce the group project by stating what it is that you are investigating, and why this is a matter of importance.
+Direction: Introduce the group project by stating what it is that you are investigating, and why this is a matter of importance.

-As we know, the human species has drastically changed the world
+In recent years, individuals have been switching out their water bottles and plastic bags for resuable alternatives.
+More and more people are aware of the impact on the environment and actively work to minimize their carbon footprint.

+However, switching out your plastic straw for a metal one

 Our team aims to investigate ... "fishings impact on the climate, plastic in the ocean"

 ## Methodology

-Introduce web mapping as a methodology of inquiry, and explain why this medium was chosen.
+Direction: Introduce web mapping as a methodology of inquiry, and explain why this medium was chosen.

+We will present our data and findings through interactive web maps.
+We chose this medium because web maps can easily display information with a location component to it.

 ## Timeline
 ![timeline](https://github.com/eliaranita1/project1/blob/main/timeline.png)